 - Variation within the week

-Good for managing fatigue and maintaining multiple qualities.
+Good for managing fatigue and maintaining multiple qualities at once.

 The Reality